For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Between 1027 BC and 256 BC, archery tournaments began, waged by nobles in court, which is when archery began straying from being a sole hunting or military tactic.

-By the time the English adapted archery, it was the medieval era.
+By the time the English adapted archery, it was the medieval era, the birth of the hardcore archer.

 Archery didn’t last long though, because bow hunting had almost been completely wiped out of hunting except in tribal areas, and its military use was on the decline.